lucienshawls/Free-Cloud-Compute/README.md

 ## Preparations for remote connection
 The instance that is initialized by GitHub Actions does not have a public ip address.
 This calls for Intranet penetration tools.

-Currently, n2n and frp are supported.
+Currently, N2N and FRP are supported.

-*Notice: n2n is not supported on MacOS.*
+*Notice: N2N is not supported on MacOS.*

-### Use n2n
+### Use N2N
-n2n requires two elements to work: edge nodes and a supernode.
+N2N requires two elements to work: edge nodes and a supernode.

 A supernode allows edge nodes to announce and discover other nodes.
 It must have a port publicly accessible on internet.

 Edge nodes are part of the virtual networks, or a _community_.
-The instance that is initialized by GitHub Actions runs n2n edge (v3) automatically.
+The instance that is initialized by GitHub Actions runs N2N edge (v3) automatically.

 **You will need...**
 1. A supernode.
 You can build a supernode on a server with a public ip address or simply find public supernodes provided by others.